Hexza/Hexza-linux-lab-assignment-sga2/README.md

-# Rayan Sharma Linux Lab Assignment
+# Rayan Sharma - Command Line Interfaces and Scripting - Staff Graded Assignment 2

 This repository contains my Linux lab submission for Questions 1 to 5.